bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 variable is set to "true". `page.toc` will be true only if the following line is in the [YAML front matter][] of an article.
 For example:

-{% verbatim Article Front Matter %}
+{% codeblock Article Front Matter %}
 ---
 layout: post
 title: "Generating a Table of Contents in Octopress"